cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 ### Pruning

-We assume keeping only the range versions of `fromVersion` to `toVersion`.
-Refer to [this issue](https://github.com/cosmos/cosmos-sdk/issues/12989).
+The current pruning strategies allows for intermediate versions to exist.
+With the adoption of this ADR we are migrating to allowing only versions to exist between a range (50-100 instead of 1,25,50-100).

-Here we are introducing a new way how to get orphaned nodes which remove in the `n+1`th version updates.
+Here we are introducing a new way how to get orphaned nodes which remove in the `n+1`th version updates without storing orphanes in the storage.

+When we want to remove the `n+1`th version

 - Traverse the tree in-order way based on the root of `n+1`th version.
 - If we visit the lower version node, pick the node and don't visit further deeply.
 Pay attention to the order of these nodes.